barburevencu/codingLooksOpenCV/README.md

 # Description
 A program for coding preferential looking studies for infancy research from video files (think manual offline eyetracker).

-For now, you can choose to video code one of the two experimental structures.
+For now, you can choose to video code one of the experimental structures.

 ## 1 Preferential looking
 If you choose preferential looking, the program assumes that each trial has the following structure: